Showcase your artwork or your gallery or studio.

 7. The title, year created and medium for each piece.

 8. Photo captions describing the artwork shown are encouraged, but not required with the exception of the required piece.

 9. A video (recommended length 3-5 minutes).
 Videos are optional, but encouraged.
-Videos must include the new, culturally influenced work with comments about the cultural influence and a mention of the Bowling Green International Festival Virtual Art Show.
+Videos must include the new, culturally influenced work with comments about the cultural influence and a mention of the BGIF Virtual Art Show.
 The remainder of the video is flexible.
-You could tour your gallery/studio or talk about your work and influences or show the creation of a piece.
+You could tour your studio/gallery or talk about your work and influences or show the creation of a piece.

-Questions: If you have questions about the virtual gallery walk feel free to email Jack LeSieur at firstname.lastname@example.org
+Questions: If you have questions about the BGIF Virtual Art Show feel free to email curator Jack LeSieur at email@example.com

 Virtual Art Show Submission Form:

 Please submit your materials by Monday, August 30, 2021 using the link below.
-Everything goes in the submission form.
-If you have questions about submitting your work please contact Jack LeSieur at email@example.com
+Everything goes in the submission form but you do not have to complete it in one sitting, it can be saved and updated over time.
+If you have questions about submitting your work please contact curator Jack LeSieur at firstname.lastname@example.org

 About the Curator: